-Brain Training and Brain Games Have No Effect On Decision Making or Cognitive Function
+Brain Games or Training Have No Effect On Decision Making or Cognitive Function

 During the last decade, commercial brain-training programs have risen in popularity, offering people the hope of improving their cognitive abilities through the routine performance of various "brain games" that tap cognitive functions such as memory, attention and cognitive flexibility.